-Ann P. Blackwell, Chair Patricia C. Sims, Director, Marriage and Family Therapy Program 118 College Drive #5035 Hattiesburg, MS 39406-0001 (601) 266-4679
+Ann P. Blackwell, Ph.D., Chair W. Jeff Hinton, Ph.D., Director, Marriage and Family Therapy Program 118 College Drive #5035 Hattiesburg, MS 39406-0001 (601) 266-4679

-Adams, Blackwell, Hinton, Mueller, Sims, Stanberry-Burgess, West
+Adams, Blackwell, Burgess, Hinton, West

-The Department of Child and Family Studies offers the Master of Science degree in Early Intervention, Family and Consumer Studies, and Marriage and Family Therapy.
-These graduate programs are oriented toward meeting career objectives in the areas administered by the department and toward meeting the interests and personal goals of the student.
+The Department of Child and Family Studies offers the Master of Science degree in Child and Family Studies, Early Intervention, and Marriage and Family Therapy.
+These graduate programs are designed to meet career objectives in the areas administered by the department and to support the interests and personal goals of the student.
 All majors offer flexibility so that students can meet specific career goals or specialize in areas of interest to them.

 The department participates in the interdisciplinary minor in gerontology and graduate certificate in gerontology.
-Specific requirements and courses available for the minor and the certificate can be found under the Interdisciplinary Minor and Graduate Certificate in Gerontology headings in the College of Education and Psychology section of the Bulletin.
+Specific requirements and courses available for the minor and the certificate can be found under the Interdisciplinary Minor and Graduate Certificate in Gerontology headings in the College of Health section of the Bulletin.